McMinn County, Tennessee

 McMinn County is a county in the U.S. state of Tennessee.
 It is located in East Tennessee.
 As of the 2020 census, the population was 53,794.
 The county has a total area of 432 sqmi.
-Most of the county is within the Ridge and Valley province of the Appalachian Mountains.
+Most of the county is within the Ridge and Valley area of the Appalachian Mountains.
 Its county seat is Athens.
-McMinn County comprises the Athens, TN Micropolitan Statistical Area.
+McMinn County, along with Meigs County comprises the Athens, TN Micropolitan Statistical Area.

 History

 McMinn County was created in 1819 from Indian lands and was named in honor of Joseph McMinn (1758–1824).
 McMinn was a militia commander during the Revolutionary War, a member of the territorial legislature, speaker of the state senate, and eventually governor of the state of Tennessee.
 McMinn died on October 17, 1824, and is buried at Shiloh Presbyterian Cemetery in Calhoun.

 The first railroad in East Tennessee, the Hiwassee Railroad, began construction in McMinn County in the late 1830s, but was halted due to financial difficulties.
 Work was resumed by the East Tennessee and Georgia Railroad (ET&G) in 1849, and by the mid-1850s rail lines connected Chattanooga, Knoxville, and the Tri-Cities.
 The ET&G was headquartered in Athens before moving to Knoxville in 1855.
 A train depot from this early railroad period still stands in Niota.
 A number of communities sprang up along the railroads in subsequent years, most notably Etowah, where the L&N built a large depot in the early 1900s, and Englewood, which developed into a textile manufacturing center in the late 19th and early 20th centuries.

 Like many East Tennessee counties, McMinn was polarized by the Civil War and the issue of secession.
 On June 8, 1861, the county voted against secession by a margin of 1,144 to 904.
 The county provided 12 regiments for the Union Army and eight for the Confederate Army during the course of the war.

-On August 14, 1920, in a long and bitter debate on the suffrage amendment at the Tennessee State Capitol, State Senator Hershel Candler of McMinn County denounced suffrage leader Carrie Chapman Catt on the floor of the state senate, saying Catt “would be glad to see the day when negro men could marry white women without being socially ostracized.
-This is the kind of woman who is trying to dictate to us.
-They would drag the womanhood of Tennessee down to the level of the negro woman."
+On August 18, 1920, State Rep. Harry T. Burn of Niota cast the deciding vote in the Tennessee General Assembly to ratify the Nineteenth Amendment.
+Burn credited a letter from his mother, Febb Ensminger Burn, for his decision to vote in favor of the amendment.
+McMinn County voters, although divided on the women's suffrage issue, reelected Burn to the state legislature three months later.